ulrich3110/BDT-e/bdtdrm23.md

 basic digital twin @ Da Rafmi

 ## Real estate project
-The company Rafmi GmbH is looking for a new location for their Italian specialty restaurant in Interlaken.
+The company Da Rafmi GmbH is looking for a new location for their Italian specialty restaurant in Interlaken.
 In the summer of 2021, a property was found in Unterseen that met their needs.
 The historic building located at Spielmatte 41 in Unterseen, which is under protection as a historic monument, is planned to be converted from a retail space to a small restaurant with minimal intervention.
 The apartments on the 2nd and 3rd floors should be affected as little as possible.
 The goal is also to avoid any potential friction with the historic monument protection and neighbors as much as possible.
+In the autumn of 2022, the renovation was completed, and the [Trattoria Da Rafmi](https://www.darafmi.ch/index.html) was able to open its doors.

 ## Bim planned project
+The planning was carried out as little-BIM, and conventional 2D documents were produced for approval and implementation.

 ## Need to communicate with digital twins
+As a pilot project, it is being investigated to what extent communication could be carried out using the models.

 ## Which customers do I want to reach
+Journey Map:

 ## View definition